ItsAptitude/SimpleAuth/README.md

 - Now uses better HWID grabbing method that supports spoofers
 - Doesn't use default proxy anymore (HTTP Debugger Protection)
-- Only one login
+- Only one login, removed "free login"

-Disclaimer: I don't recommend using this for your applications, this was just created for fun.
+## Disclaimer: I don't recommend using this for your applications, this was just created for fun.